 Whichever method the Coast Guard uses to let you know they intend onboarding, you should immediately pull away from traffic and turn off your engine so they can safely board, unless you are instructed otherwise.

 Coast Guard checks can differ from vessel to vessel and are completely dependent on the situation.
 With that said, however, there are some specific procedures that they will follow.
 A minimum of three officers will be involved in the procedure; one will remain on the Coast Guard boarding vessel, one will remain with you, and the other (or the remaining officers) will inspect your long island boat rental.

 You will be asked questions about the contents of your ship, including whether or not you have any weapons on board, and if so, where they are located.
 You won’t necessarily have to hand your weapons over, but you do have to let the Coast Guard know that they are on board and where they are situated.
 You might also have to show permits for the weapons.
 Officers have the ability to check all areas of your boat.
 Whether they do or not is up to their discretion, but they will inspect the areas where safety concerns tend to lie.
 These locations include:

 - The engine compartment.
 If an engine isn’t well-maintained or is faulty in any way, a vessel can become a serious safety hazard.
+To prevent serious electrical issues, make sure you use a professional licensed electrician to inspect all of the wiring and fuses.
 As such, the Coast Guard will inspect the engine compartment to make sure that everything looks in order.
 If they find anything that could put the integrity of the engine at risk, they might determine that your boat is unsafe to sail.

 - First aid.
 A first aid kit is a vital feature on a boat, which is why the Coast Guard will inspect it.
 All necessary items should be present, in excellent condition, and should not be past their expiry date.